Vibration Damping and Vibration Isolation with Polyurethane

 Polyurethane’s viscoelastic nature is key to its passive damping action.
 Each cycle of vibration causes strain and friction within the polyurethane.
 This converts mechanical energy into thermal energy (see hysteresis).
 Energy dissipates as heat is released.
 This energy dissipation will damp out free vibration.

-There is a lot of engineering that goes into designing a component for vibration damping or vibration isolation.
+A lot of engineering goes into designing a polyurethane vibration damping component or a polyurethane vibration isolation component.
 We can help you.
+Contact us today to get started on a project!

 Dynamic Mechanical Analysis (DMA) measures vibration damping characteristics over a wide temperature range.
 The DMA test dynamically strains a material sample to measure both its storage modulus and loss modulus.
 When polyurethane is strained, some of the energy is stored (“storage modulus”) due to polyurethane’s elastic nature.
 Likewise, some energy is lost as heat (“loss modulus”) due to its viscous nature.
 A new term, “loss factor,” is the ratio of loss modulus to storage modulus.
 Polyurethane’s damping ratio is approximately half its loss factor.